Foundation-Devices/passport2/DEVELOPMENT.md

     make
     cp x86/release/cosign ~/.local/bin   # You can run `echo $PATH` to see the list of possible places you can put this file

+If you don't already have an openssl key, generate a Pubkey using `tools/genkeys.sh`.
+This takes a key number as an argument.

+    ./tools/genkeys.sh 1

+Now, move the keys into `~/bin/keys/`, or look ahead a few steps for instructions on setting a custom `cosign_keypath`.
+Create the directory if it doesn't exist yet.
+If you already have keys here for another use, make sure not to overwrite them.
+Make sure not to commit these keys in the git repo.

+    mkdir ~/bin/keys
+    mv tools/1.pem ~/bin/keys/user.pem
+    mv tools/1-pub.bin ~/bin/keys/user-pub.bin
+    mv tools/1-pub.pem ~/bin/keys/user-pub.pem

+Next, save `user-pub.bin` to a microSD card, and upload it to the passport by inserting the microSD, going to the leftmost settings page, and selecting Advanced -> Developer Pubkey -> Install Pubkey, then selecting user-pub.bin.

 Next you need to sign the firmware and give it a version number.
 Once signed, `cosign` will output a filename of the format `v2.0.3-passport.bin`, but with the version number replaced with whatever you specified.
 Note that you need to tell `cosign` whether you are signing for a `mono` (Founder's Edition) Passport or a `color` (Batch 2 onward) Passport.